unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - meter - mechanics of how to measure it (e.g. attendees with more than 1 event per month),
 - benchmark - current state (e.g. 120) (if no data available, maybe the market has the data; or create a learning story for a subset of users to get a benchmark),
 - target - desired state (e.g. 200 by March),
-- constraint - failure level (e.g. below 80 is unnacceptable)  (this one can be used to open a discussion more easily)
+- constraint - failure level (e.g. below 80 is unacceptable)  (this one can be used to open a discussion more easily)

 Group exercise - Reverse Engineer Underpants Gnomes Situation